kevinpurdy/kevinpurdy.github.io/_posts/2015-07-07-system-shock.markdown

 _System Shock_ would not run on the Gateway 486DX/33 desktop my father brought home from his seafood processing business.
 Well, the game would run, but it would randomly hit a complete halt.
 A frightful error stream would spew down the left side of a giant monitor, painting green or sometimes yellow-on-black DOS text over the game's 3-D graphics.
 The last line was always "[DIVIDE OVERFLOW](http://superuser.com/questions/409259/ms-dos-divide-overflow-error)."
 It was sometimes accompanied by a terrible whine or skipping from plastic speakers.

-This base-level problem, this unknowable enemy, nicely mirrored the battle I was engaged in whenever the game wasn't crashing.
-I was battling errant artificial intelligence code, seeking to stop you, the hacker in over his[^1] head, from effectively fixing her.
+This real-world problem, this unknowable enemy, mirrored the battle I was engaged in whenever the game wasn't crashing.
+I was battling SHODAN, an errant artificial intelligence, seeking to stop you, the hacker in over his[^1] head, from effectively fixing her and regaining control of a wayward space station.

 I was, at the time, a C student with no particular interest in research, in exploring systems, in understanding how things worked so that I could explain them to other people.
 I wore a lot of flannel and told anyone who would listen that I didn't care about most things.